YorgosBas/Linear-Program-Parser/README.md

 ## How it works
 1. Removes special characters and spaces
-2. Checks if linear program is specified correctly
+2. Checks if linear program is specified correctly and nothing necessary is missing
-3. Checks if signs or symbols are missing from the linear program
-4. Creates a "modified.txt" with the correct linear program format
-5. Parses data into matrices
+3. Parses data into matrices